Bob Gore, Inventor of Gore-Tex, Is Dead at 83

 News of Gore’s passing was met with widespread sadness and an outpouring of gratitude for his contributions to the world.

-“Dad played many roles within Gore: scientist, engineer, businessman, president, chairman of the board, and mentor,” says Scott Gore, his eldest son and an associate at the company.
+“Dad played many roles within Gore: scientist, engineer, businessman, president, chairman of the board, and mentor,” said Scott Gore, his eldest son and an associate at the company.
 “He eschewed titles and although he held a doctoral degree in chemical engineering, he always insisted that people address him as ‘Bob.’
 Mostly, Dad thought of himself as an associate, and wanted to be part of an enterprise that improved the human condition through products such as medical and pollution-control devices.
 He greatly admired and always credited the work of thousands of fellow associates for building Gore into the company it is today.
 His family, friends, and fellow associates will miss him dearly for his love, devotion, dedication, and sincere interest in their wellbeing.”

-“Bob’s curiosity and determination were key to his success, and the success of our enterprise and the Gore-Tex brand,” says Paul Canatella, technical leader of the company’s fabrics division.
+“Bob’s curiosity and determination were key to his success, and the success of our enterprise and the Gore-Tex brand,” said Paul Canatella, technical leader of the company’s fabrics division.
 “He had a profound ability to ask deep and insightful questions on many topics from technical performance to customer relationships to brand and marketing.
 Sometimes in the moment it wasn’t comfortable being the associate on the receiving end of those questions, but once you stepped back, you realized there were really good insights and learnings to take away from his questions.”

-“Bob left a lasting impact on our enterprise and me specifically,” says Jacques Rene, fabrics division leader at Gore.
+“Bob left a lasting impact on our enterprise and me specifically,” said Jacques Rene, fabrics division leader at Gore.
 “One of the strongest lessons Bob left me was the power of a product concept.
 There was nothing like Bob challenging your product concept in order to have a clear statement of what difference your product could make.
 Having an entire team focused on one clear mission to solve a challenging problem was so empowering.
 I will forever remember his teachings.”